tiptenbrink/thesis/oldpresentation.md

 I will now list my main contributions.

-- I have implemented two constraint-specific checkers, which check mini-claims that involve specific constraints.
+- I have implemented two constraint-specific checkers, which check subclaims that involve specific constraints.
 One for cumulative and one for another constraint: alldifferent.
 Alldifferent is a constraint that requires a list of values to all be distinct; i.e., all different.

 - Of course, my research question was _how_  can we develop checkers for individual steps.
 So

 - I have also developed a methodology for developing new constraint-specific checkers.
 Since there are many different types of constraints, we want to add support for more of them.
 Future work can now use my methodology to make this easier.

-- Furthermore, I implemented a checker for a mini-claim that is known as a "deduction".
-As opposed to the constraint-specific claims, deduction mini-claims refer to previous mini-claims to support new mini-claims.
+- Furthermore, I implemented a checker for a subclaim that is known as a "deduction".
+As opposed to the constraint-specific claims, deduction subclaims refer to previous subclaims to support new subclaims.
 So they combine them.

 ? todo: temporarily expand to show the details here